mohakl19/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning git is going well so far.
-I added this line in the updated-readme beanch.
+I changed this line in the updated-readme beanch.